Inca Berries go by many names. Whether it is based on where the berries come from, their size, or look, here are a few of their various names…

-These little golden berries are native to South America, mostly notably grown in Peru.
+These little golden berries are native to South America, most notably grown in Peru.
 In the past, they were reserved only for Incan royalty.
 Nowadays, consumers are dubbing them the new “Super Food.”

-In order to stay ahead of this food trend, it is important for food manufactures to find ways to incorporate Inca Berries into their products.
-Fortunately, it is very simple and cost effective to add them to most food products.
-Consumers will be more interested in products that have a diverse set of super foods incorporated.
+In order to stay ahead of this food trend, it is important for food manufacturers to find ways to incorporate Inca Berries into their products.
+Fortunately, it is very simple and cost-effective to add them to most food products.
+Consumers will be more interested in products that have a diverse set of superfoods incorporated.
 As the featured taste element in the final product, Inca Berries will be something new and different for most consumers.

 Seawind Foods offers Inca Berries in conventional and organic varieties, True NO SO2TM (No Sulphur Dioxide), with no added sugar.
 Contact us today to find out how your company can stock up on these delicious and in-demand Inca Berries.